kurtosis-tech/kurtosis/docs/docs/quickstart.md

     )
 ```

-Now, run the same dev loop command as before (and don't worry about the result!):
+Now, run the same dev loop command as before (and don't worry about the result, we'll explain that later):

 ```bash
 kurtosis clean -a && kurtosis run --enclave quickstart .